InterGen UK group

 InterGen UK has been assessed as a Low Risk taxpayer by HM Revenue and Customs (“HMRC”), the UK Tax Authority.
 InterGen UK values this status and is committed to maintaining the governance and the behaviours that have underpinned this assessment to date.

-- InterGen UK is subject to the worldwide group’s Supervisory Board approved Delegation of Authority (“DOA”), which is central to the governance and decision making structure in the organisation.
-The DOA determines firstly, where the Supervisory Board has determined that a decision can be delegated and secondly, the approvals required at each level of delegation.
+• InterGen UK is subject to a Delegation of Authority (“DOA”) which has been approved by the Board of Directors (“the Board”) of the holding company of the InterGen UK group.
+The DOA is central to the governance and decision making structure in the organisation.
+The DOA determines firstly, where the Board has determined that a decision can be delegated and secondly, the approvals required at each level of delegation.
 This process aims to ensure that decisions are made taking account of the risks and mitigants identified by suitably qualified and skilled people at an appropriate level in the organisation.

-- The respective Boards of Directors of InterGen UK are ultimately responsible for ensuring that the affairs of these entities are delivered in accordance with this Tax Strategy.
+• The respective Boards of Directors of InterGen UK are ultimately responsible for ensuring that the affairs of these entities are delivered in accordance with this Tax Strategy.
 Under the DOA, the Tax Director has day to day responsibility for identifying and managing tax risks and approving decisions, in accordance with this Strategy, from a UK tax perspective.
-Decisions of the entities which relate to matters over defined materiality thresholds also require Supervisory Board level approval.
+Decisions of the entities which relate to matters over defined materiality thresholds also require the Board approval.

-- Tax risks which are identified in relation to InterGen UK are communicated to UK directors; material risks are communicated to the Audit Committee, Supervisory Board and Shareholders on a timely basis.
+• Tax risks which are identified in relation to InterGen UK are communicated to UK directors; material risks are communicated to the Audit Committee, the Board and Shareholders on a timely basis.
 The Audit Committee aims to ensure that appropriate governance structures are in place to support an effective control environment.

 Attitude of the UK group towards tax planning